 10 best foods to eat for thicker hair

-If you suffer with hair loss or hair thinning, your diet could be key to preventing further fallout.
+If you suffer with hair loss, hair fall or hair thinning, your diet could be key to preventing further fallout.
 Here are the superfoods you need to feed your hair growth

 This colourful fruit provides the mineral silica, a component of connective tissue that helps to strengthen hair and promote hair growth.